 Crossrail is not just about delivering a world-class new railway, it is about leaving a lasting skills legacy for the industry.
 The apprentices we have working across the project today highlight the rewards of investing in high-quality skills training.

-Crossrail recently surpassed its target of creating 400 apprenticeships during the construction of the new railway, with 450 now working on the project.
+By the end of 2015-16, a total of 573 apprentices had been recruited to help deliver the project, surpassing the original target of 400 apprenticeships over the lifetime of the project.
 They have been trained in a range of professions from construction to accountancy, quantity surveying to business administration.

 This would not be possible without the support and commitment from our apprentices and contractors and their hard work and success is recognised across the industry.